yaml-js/core/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](/LICENSE) file for more information.

 ## Acknowledgements
-* [Vite](https://vitejs.dev/) - The blazing fast frontend tooling.
-* [YAML](https://yaml.org/) - A human-friendly data serialization standard.
-* [yaml library](github.com/eemeli/yaml) - This fantastic library made our job easier by not having to build a YAML parser

 ## Contacts for assistance
 - [@pedromvgomes](https://github.com/pedromvgomes) - **Pedro Gomes**, Project Founder

 If you have any questions, suggestions, or feedback, feel free to open an issue.